5m1Ly/og-qbus/README.md

+> [!NOTE]
-> **Note** I haven't fully uploaded the contents of the server yet due to copyrighted materials and sensetive data being present within these files which i need to remove before i can upload those specific parts of the project.
+> I haven't fully uploaded the contents of the server yet due to copyrighted materials and sensetive data being present within these files which i need to remove before i can upload those specific parts of the project.

+> [!CAUTION]
-> **Warning** I've uploaded the contents of this repository not for you to run a server based on it, you shouldn't anyway sids a lot of code is outdated or insecure.
+> I've uploaded the contents of this repository not for you to run a server based on it, you shouldn't anyway sids a lot of code is outdated or insecure.

 # OG Qbus
 This is a the original copy of the qbus server including the qbus framework.
 All the contents of the *server* folder are untouched since there was last worked on the project.